Lipschitz homotopy convergence of Alexandrov spaces II: Proof of Theorem

 \section{Proof of Theorem \ref{thm:isom}}

 In this section we prove Theorem \ref{thm:isom}.
-Although the proof is essentially the same as in \cite[1.4]{MY:lip}, to clarify the Lipschitz constant estimate, we shall take a slightly different approach.
+Although the proof is essentially the same as \cite[1.4]{MY:lip}, to clarify the Lipschitz constant estimate, we shall take a slightly different approach.

-As in the introduction, we will use the notation $\mathcal R_M(\delta,\ell)$ and $\tau(\delta)$, where $\delta$ is less than a constant depending only on $n$.
-In the following proofs we will abuse $\tau(\delta)$ to denote different functions.
-We will also abuse $C$ to denote various positive constants, which depends only on $n$, $D$, and $v$ unless otherwise stated.
+As in Subsection \ref{sec:mod}, we denote by $\mathcal R_M(\delta,\ell)$ the set of points in an Alexandrov space $M$ having $(n,\delta)$-strainers of length $>\ell$, where $\delta$ is less than a constant depending only on $n$.
+We also denote by $\tau(\delta)$ a positive function depending only on $n$ such that $\tau(\delta)\to0$ as $\delta\to0$.
+In what follows, we will abuse $\tau(\delta)$ to denote different functions.
+We will also abuse $C$ to denote various positive constants, which depends only on $n$, $D$, and $v$, unless otherwise stated.

-The following theorem was proved in \cite[9.8]{BGP} (cf.\ \cite{WSS}, \cite{Y:conv}) by using the center of mass technique.
+The following theorem was proved in \cite[9.8]{BGP} (cf.\ \cite{Shi}, \cite{WSS}, \cite{Y:conv}) by using the center of mass technique.